Dubrovnik Travel Guide

 Trsteno Arboretum

-Covering an area of 25 hectares Trsteno Arboretum was established in the 15th century as a park and summer residence of the patrician family Gučetić-Gozze who requested ship captains to bring back all kind of seeds and plants from their travels.
+Covering an area of 25 hectares Trsteno Arboretum was established in the 15th century as a park and summer residence of the patrician family Gučetić-Gozze who requested the ship captains to bring them all kind of seeds and plants from their travels.
+The place is very easy to reach by car or public bus and it’s definitely worth of visiting for the incredible garden and spectacular view to Elaphite Islands.
+Trsteno Arboretum is one of the major Game of Thrones filming locations where main protagonists weave their plots and exchange secrets at King’s Landing.

 Dubrovnik Aquarium

-During this two summer months, the best time for sightseeing Dubrovnik is after 4pm (the best time means a bit less of crowd) when the most visitors from cruisers are gone back to their ships.
-Also, if you want to avoid huge crowd from cruisers and enjoy your time in Dubrovnik more, check cruiser arrivals timetable published by Official Port Authority.
+- During summer months, the best time for sightseeing Dubrovnik is after 5pm (the best time means a bit less of crowd) when the most visitors from cruisers are gone back to their ships.

-You can take a day trip from Dubrovnik to many nearby places and islands from -imposing Sokol Grad Tower and Konavle to Elaphite Archipelago, Lokrum Island or hit the road to town of Cavtat.
+Dubrovnik is more than Old City, Walls and Fortresses.
+If you’ve travelled all over to this part of the world, don’t miss to visit some places in the area offering incredible experiences.
+You can take a day trip from Dubrovnik to many nearby places and islands – from imposing Sokol Grad Tower and Konavle to Elaphite Archipelago, Lokrum Island or hit the road to town of Cavtat.

 You can be even more inquisitive and explore the South-Dalmatian region – Korčula Island, Peljašac Peninsula, River Neretva Delta or Mljet Island.

-Elaphite Islands
+The Elaphite Islands Plus Blue Cave

-Island Mljet National Park
+Mljet Island – National Park

-The masterpiece of two salt water lakes (Great and Small Lake) stretches about four kilometers, with Park’s main attraction The Islet of St. Mary and Benedictine Monastery in the middle of the Large Lake.
+Take a day trip from Dubrovnik to Mljet Island National Park for the ultimate Dalmatian Island experience.
+National Park Mljet covering entire north-west side of Mljet Island is a masterpiece of two salt water lakes (Great and Small Lake) stretches about four kilometers, with the main attractions: The Islet of St. Mary and Benedictine Monastery in the middle of the Large Lake.

 You can get to Mljet by ferry from Dubrovnik or you can take a day trip by yacht or speed boat for a perfect day in Mljet National Park.